-In this Letter we present electrical transport studies under hydrostatic pressure on CeAlGe samples with slightly different compositions.
+In this paper, we present electrical transport studies under hydrostatic pressure on CeAlGe samples with slightly different compositions.
 Our data show that the topological Hall effect present in CeAlGe is sample dependent and extremely sensitive to small stoichiometric variations.
-The application of external pressure leads to the evolution of a single THE region into two distinct regions in magnetic fields applied parallel to the $c$-axis, possibly due to changes in the domain wall landscape, in agreement with other results \cite{he2023pressure}.
-Remarkably, we induced a THE by applying external pressure even in samples where it was absent in the low pressure regime.
-Our data highlight that CeAlGe is a highly tunable material.
+The application of external pressure leads to the evolution of a single THE region into two distinct regions in magnetic fields applied parallel to the $c$ axis, possibly due to changes in the domain-wall landscape, in agreement with other results \cite{he2023pressure}.
+Remarkably, we induced a THE by applying external pressure even in samples where it was absent in the low-pressure regime.
+Our data highlight that CeAlGe is a highly tunable material.\\